tatemazer/AcaiaArduinoBLE/README.md

 Tested on:
 * Arduino Nano ESP32, Nano 33 IoT
 * Acaia Pyxis, Acaia Lunar Pre-2021, Acaia Lunar 2021, Felicita Arc
-* La Marzocco Linea Mini, La Marzocco GS3, Rancilio Silvia Pro
+* La Marzocco Linea Mini, Linea Micra, La Marzocco GS3, Rancilio Silvia Pro

 ...using Arduino IDE 2.3.2 and ArduinoBLE 1.3.6

 ## Requirements
 This library is intended to be used with any arduino device which is compatible with the [ArduinoBLE](https://www.arduino.cc/reference/en/libraries/arduinoble/) library.

+As of version V2.0.0, non-volatile storage for the setpoint and offset is only available for ESP32-based devices.

 ## Printed Circuit Board
 The included "shotStopper" example code uses the ShotStopper PCB to make it simple to control your espresso machine using the scale.
 Files are hosted on [altium 365](https://365.altium.com/files/A15F83F1-2418-4843-B2E7-787275773560).